crisperdue/prooftoys-site/content/fake-proof.md

 the tautology `F => a` --- one typical result of trying fallacious reasoning in Prooftoys.

-Remember, in a simplification step, if you click on the word "simplify", the display will show step by step how the simplification is done.
+Remember, when viewing a simplification step, if you click on the word "simplify", the display will show step by step how the simplification is done.